-Tophat Purlins are fastened directly to their supports with Tek Screws which results in a saving on cleats.
-The symmetrical section means no braces or nogs are needed to prevent twisting and the profile is easily lapped for optimal performance.
+Tophat Purlins are easy to work with – they are fastened directly to their supports which results in a saving on cleats.
+The symmetrical section means no braces or nogs are needed to prevent twisting, and the profile is easily lapped for optimal performance.

 Tophat Purlins are available in long run lengths up to 14 metres, depending on the available transport and handling facilities.

-Check out the Technical documents for span and load capabilities.
+Check out the technical documents below for span and load capabilities.

 Enquire now to order or for further information.

 Available in two variations they are used where a door or window is cut into the side of a building to flash off the cladding and Tophat girt.
-Made from G250 Z275 Galv Steel.
+Made from G250 Z275 Galvanised steel.

 Designed to work in with 100mm and 120mm Tophats, where a shed is to be lined and you require a 150mm ceiling cavity.

-Tophat Purlins are manufactured from hot dipped galvanised steel with a coating weight of 275gram/sqm, in line with other common lightweight steel structural building products.
-Z450 Galv steel is available upon request with up to a 12-week lead time.
+Tophat Purlins are manufactured from hot dipped galvanised steel with a coating weight of 275g/m2, in line with other common lightweight steel structural building products.
+Z450 Galvanised steel is available upon request with up to a 12-week lead time.

 Cutting is preferably done by shear or hacksaw.
 When using abrasive disc blades care must be taken to ensure the swarf produced does not affect other materials and the burred edge should be cleaned off at the completion of cutting.